-From explosions that have caused death and property damage, a rise in teen addiction, seizures, and now a mysterious lung illness that has been linked to one death– vaping and e-cigarette use is becoming increasingly controversial.
+From vape battery explosions that have caused death and property damage, a rise in teen addiction, seizures, and now a mysterious lung illness that has been linked to at least 15 deaths – vaping and e-cigarette use is becoming increasingly controversial.

 For one family in Texas, vaping became the missing puzzle piece in their 17-year-old son’s unexplained pulmonary illness that put him on life support.

 Tryston Zohfeld was hooked up to emergency medical tubes and a ventilator at one point during his hospital stay at Cook Children’s Hospital in Fort Worth, Texas.
 He’d even been put into a medically induced coma for 10 days.

 His lungs were completely blocked, according to x-rays.
 The doctors ran tests but it wasn’t pneumonia or a disease.
 They were completely flabbergasted at how the perfectly healthy teen was suddenly unable to breathe.

 Dr. Karen Schultz, a specialist in pediatrics and pulmonology, told ABC affiliate WFAA, “We eliminated everything that we could possibly think of that could have caused it.”

 Yet, Tryston had been vaping regularly since he was in 8th grade, sometimes two to three vape pods a week.
 It wasn’t until a family member revealed this valuable piece of information that everything started making sense.